Build your project for app stores

 Apple Developer Program membership is required to build for the Apple App Store.

-If you are going to use EAS Build to create release builds for the Apple App Store, you need access to an account with a $99 USD Apple Developer Program membership.
+If you are going to use EAS Build to create production builds for the Apple App Store, you need access to an account with a $99 USD Apple Developer Program membership.

 App signing credentials

-Before the build process can start for app stores, you will need to have a store developer account and generate or provide app signing credentials.
+Before the build process can start for app stores, you need a store developer account and generate or provide app signing credentials.

-Whether you have experience with generating app signing credentials or not, EAS CLI does the heavy lifting.
+Whether you have experience with generating app signing credentials or not, EAS CLI can do the heavy lifting.
 You can opt-in for EAS CLI to handle the app signing credentials process.

 Android app signing credentials

-• If you have not yet generated a keystore for your app, you can let EAS CLI take care of that for you by selecting Generate new keystore, and then you are done.
+• If you have not yet generated a keystore for your app, use EAS CLI by selecting Generate new keystore, and then you are done.
 The keystore is stored securely on EAS servers.

 • If you want to manually generate your keystore, see the manual Android credentials guide for more information.